mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-walls.md

 ### Wall Profile

-Use the *Extract Wall Profile* component shown here to extract the profile curves for a *Basic* or *Stacked Wall* element.
+Use the {% include ltr/comp.html uuid="9d2e9d8d-" %} component shown here to extract the profile curves for a *Basic* or *Stacked Wall* element.
 Note that these profile curves are extracted along the center plane of the wall:

 ![]({{ "/static/images/guides/revit-walls15.png" | prepend: site.baseurl }})